Degrees and Certificates

 Why Choose This Program

-A degree from the Child/Adult Care and Education/Paraprofessional program at SCTCC is a great step to helping people in the community.
+A degree from the Education program at SCTCC is a great step to support children in the community.

-Site visits, service learning and two internships help students gain real-world experience in multiple areas of child and adult care, choosing from early childhood studies, special education, infant care, school involvement, and senior centers.
+Site visits, service learning, and internships help students gain real-world experience in multiple areas of childcare and eucation, choosing from early childhood studies, special education, or elementary education.

 Before being placed in an Internship, students will be required to complete and submit a MN Department of Human Service (DHS) Background Study form.
 If you have been arrested, charged or convicted of any criminal offense, you should investigate the impact that the arrest, charge or conviction may have on your chances of employment in the field you intend to study, or on your ability to obtain federal, state, and other higher education financial aid.